 In a bowl, mix the egg yolk with 60ml of water and gradually pulse it into the flour mixture until you have a rough dough.

 Place the dough on a clean surface and knead it for 30 seconds or until smooth, then flatten it into a disc.
 Wrap it in clingfilm and chill in the fridge for 30 minutes.
 After that, roll out the dough and use it to line a 23cm pie tin.
 Trim the excess pastry so you’re left with 2.5cm overhang.
 Tuck this under, ensuring it’s level with the rim to give a raised edge, and crimp with your fingers and thumb.
 Prick the base with a fork and pop it in the fridge for 30 minutes.

 Preheat the oven to 200°C/400°F/gas 6.
 Line the pie crust with baking paper and dried baking beans, then bake for 20 minutes.
 Remove the paper and beans and return it to the oven for 5 minutes more.
 Allow the pie crust to cool, then melt the chocolate and pour it in.
 Leave it to set.

-For the filling, combine all the ingredients in a bowl, then pour the

-    mixture into the pie crust.
-Reduce the oven to 180°C/350°F/gas 4 and

-    bake the pie for 40–50 minutes, until the filling is just set (be

-    careful not to overcook it as it can crack).
-When it’s cooked, let it

-    cool, then leave the pie in the fridge overnight to chill.
+For the filling, zest the orange and grate enough nutmeg for ¼ of a teaspoon.
+Combine in to a bowl with the remaining ingredients, then pour the mixture into the pie crust.
+Reduce the oven to 180ºC/350ºF/gas 4 and bake the pie for 40–50 minutes, until the filling is just set (be careful not to overcook it as it can crack).
+When it’s cooked, let it cool, then leave the pie in the fridge to chill overnight.

-    When ready to serve the pie, sprinkle the granulated sugar over the

-    surface and caramelise it with a cook’s blowtorch.
+When ready to serve the pie, sprinkle the granulated sugar over the surface and caramelise it with a cook’s blowtorch.